ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

 - Cluster that is started on NODE1 and NODE2.
 - Cluster Resource `SAPHana_${SID}_${INSTNO}` that is configured with `AUTOMATED_REGISTER=false`.
 - Check SAP HANA System Replication status:
-   - primary SAP HANA database is running on NODE1
+   - Primary SAP HANA database is running on NODE1
-   - secondary SAP HANA database is running on NODE2
+   - Secondary SAP HANA database is running on NODE2
    - HANA System Replication is activated and in sync

 #### Test1 - Test procedure